 Fundraising: For Land-Based Nature Restoration Projects

-Opportunity to make a BIG difference for nature by helping to build a funding pot for land-based nature restoration projects in Devon!
+Opportunity to make a BIG difference for nature by helping to build a new funding pot for land-based nature restoration projects in Devon!

-On average we receive over £150,000 of grant applications every quarter from grassroots groups looking after the wild places we all love.
+We receive over £150,000 of grant applications every quarter from grassroots groups looking after the wild places we all love.

-One of the most effective ways you can enable nature restoration on the ground is to join forces with DEF’s supporters to direct funds where they are needed quickly, to deliver maximum gains for nature.
+🌍 One of the most effective ways you can enable nature restoration on the ground is to join forces with DEF’s supporters to direct funds where they are needed quickly, to deliver maximum gains for nature.

-To help address our funding shortfall, we have set a target to raise an additional £120,000 from new donors in 2025 (£30,000 per quarter) to support land-based nature restoration projects in Devon.
+We’ve set a target to raise an additional £120,000 over the next year (£30,000 per quarter) to support land-based nature restoration.

-💰100 x people or small businesses donating £50 a month (or £600 a year) = £60,000
+💰 100 x people or small businesses donating £50 a month (or £600 a year) = £60,000

-💰20 x larger businesses or philanthropists donating £250 a month (or £3,000 a year) = £60,000
+💰 20 x larger businesses or philanthropists donating £250 a month (or £3,000 a year) = £60,000

 If you want to have a positive impact on nature in Devon, please join forces and become a regular supporter of DEF.
 Add your support here.